Share This Post

 Draw Close to God Yourself

 It is good to be surrounded by treatment staff and loved ones who will encourage and guide you through God’s word, but don’t underestimate the importance of your own personal walk with God.
 To God, you are a dearly loved child.
 Get close to God through personal Bible studies.
 Read the Bible or devotions every morning to help you prepare for the day.
 Pray regularly.
 When you face the temptation to use or drink, ask God for strength to stay sober.
 Repent and accept God’s forgiveness.
 Pray for others.
-Keep God in the forefront of your mind every day, so that you can hear His loving voice guiding you through recovery.
+Keep God at the forefront of your mind every day, so that you can hear His loving voice guiding you through recovery.

 Praise God for Christian rehab programs that help us hear His will for recovery.
 Make use of the Christian resources you have been given to help you achieve true sobriety.